luanpotter/rex/examples.md

 Below are some examples that we think might be useful for a lot of people:

-* extract data in a bash pipe chain
+## Extract data in a bash pipe chain

 cat keys.json | rex '[\w]*=([\w\d\.-]*)' '$1' | xargs -I{} something --secret {}

 Without sed escape headaches

-* use the -b option as a logger in a complex chain
+## Use the -b option as a logger in a complex chain

 ```
     find . | grep '.js' | xargs cat | grep '^class' | ... | rex -b '' '' | grep '\W[\w]*' | ...